WebberZone/top-10/readme.txt

 	* Use `current_time` and `gmdate` as per latest WordPress Coding Standards
 	* No more unnecessary form modified errors in the popular posts tables in Admin area
 	* Fixed notices in PHP 7.4 when viewing popular posts listings
+	* When editing posts, the count from the metabox will only be used if it is modified

 = 2.8.0 =